 When you have arthritis, finding a comfortable position to sleep in can be a challenge.
 The pain and stiffness of arthritis can make it difficult to get into the position you want, and once you're there, it can be hard to stay asleep.
-Because arthritis can manifest in so many different ways, there is no singular best sleep position for arthritis.

 The best sleep position for a person with arthritis depends on the type of arthritis they have as well as their individual symptoms.
 For example, people with osteoarthritis often find relief by sleeping on their side with a pillow between their knees.
 This position helps to take pressure off the joints and can improve spinal alignment.

 If you are a side sleeper with arthritis, there are a few things you can do to make sure you are comfortable and pain-free.
 Use a pillow to support your head and neck.
 You may also want to place a pillow between your knees to keep your hips aligned.
 If you have arthritis in your shoulders, you may need to prop up your arm with a pillow as well.
 Lastly, make sure your mattress topper is supportive and not too soft or too hard.

 If you are a back sleeper with arthritis, try placing a pillow under your knees to take some pressure off your joints.
 You might also want to put a small pillow under your lower back for additional support.